NicolasGuruphat/NicolasGuruphat/README.md

 - 📚 Portfolio: https://nicolasguruphat.github.io/Nicolas-Guruphat-Website/
 - 📃 Markdown CV: work in progress ... (https://github.com/NicolasGuruphat/CV)
 - 🌱 I’m currently learning:
-   - 🎵 Symfony
    - 📑 MarkDown
    - 🟨 Java Script
+   - 👀 Vue.JS
+   - ⚙️ Quasar
+   - 🔴 Laravel

+<!--
    - ➕ C++
    - ☁️ Cloud Computing

-<!--
+   - 🎵 Symfony
 **NicolasGuruphat/NicolasGuruphat** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: